 Top Tips

-- Don't skip washing sushi rice if the directions say so.
+- Don't skip washing sushi rice if the directions on the package say so.
 It removes excess starch from the surface that, if not washed away, can make the rice overly sticky and gummy rather than achieve that perfect, slightly clingy texture you're aiming for in sushi rice.

 - Add the rice vinegar to the rice when they are both hot.
 It absorbs into the rice better.